Forgiveness in the Bible

 Recent studies on forgiveness show that practising forgiveness can improve our mental and physical health.
 But how do we practice forgiveness and experience the peace it brings?

-Reading these Bible verses about forgiveness will inspire you to forgive others and help you remember that we have been forgiven¬†thanks to Jesus' sacrifice on the cross.
+Reading these Bible verses about forgiveness will inspire you to forgive others and help you remember that we have been forgiven thanks to Jesus’ sacrifice on the cross.
 Forgiveness instils in our hearts the peace that God has promised us in the Bible verses about peace.

 All of these Bible verses about forgiveness have been taken from the NIV version of the Bible.